s-damian/rust-solana-wallet/docs/Commands.md

 cargo run -- generate_seed
 ```

-> PS: In this example we did not use a passphrase
+> PS: In this example we did not use a passphrase.

 Example of result: